 1998 will mark the birth of Poggio Sant'Enrico-the first pure Sangiovese produced in the Montepulciano area-that will kick off a broader project to enhance the value of several Cru thus giving rise to Appodiati di Carpineto.

 Today the Sacchet and Zaccheo families work together managing five estates, 500 hectares of land, all cultivated in a sustainable way and with very low environmental impact with zero emissions.
 Caterina Sacchet is the winemaker who inherits from her father not only a great wealth of knowledge but also a strong passion for the land.

-Carpineto is the story of two friends and their families, united by a common love for sangiovese and a strong desire to partake in Tuscany’s wine renaissance.
-Today they continue their dream of making the wines they so much love, appreciated in 70 countries around the world.
+Carpineto is the story of two friends and their families, united by a common love for Sangiovese and a strong desire to participate in the renaissance of wine in Tuscany.
+Today they continue their dream of producing the wines they love, appreciated in 70 countries around the world.

 Carpineto products are the result of the use of advanced techniques, based on the science of viticulture and oenology, and a well-established "culture of terroir."

 Approximately 95 percent of the entire production consists of red wines, and most of this is made up of wines that are aged three years or more before they are released.
 To date, Carpineto puts about 3 million bottles on the market: wines that express the aromas and characteristics of the terroir in which they are born, and keep alive and fragrant for many years.

 Montepulciano - 53042 Strada Provinciale della Chiana, 62 (SI)

 Località Roganelli, 281, 53024 (SI)